muenchow/muenchow.github.io/_docs/introduction/setup.md

 ---
-title: Welcome
+title: Setup
+category: Introduction
+order: 1
 ---

-WebQuery is the new way of accessing a TeamSpeak-Server using the query system.

-TODO add some more text

-### Getting Started

 WebQuery is disabled per default, and must be enabled using a command switch when starting up the ts3server.
 For that the `query_protocols` parameter must be made to include `http`.
 For example via `./ts3server_minimal_runscript.sh query_protocols=raw,ssh,http` that will start `http` in addition to `raw` and `ssh` that are enabled per default.

-#### Getting an API-Key
+### Getting an API-Key

-##### New Server
+#### New Server

-When starting a brand new ts3server`, a API-Key is being created for the server admin.
+When starting a brand new ts3server, a API-Key is being created for the server admin.
 Look for
 ```
 ------------------------------------------------------------------
                       I M P O R T A N T